HungQuocDang/Matching-Hex-Regex-Aug30/Matching-Hex-Regex.md

 ### The OR Operator

-Here the Boolean OR logic uses |.
+Here the Boolean OR logic uses | in the snippet.
 So, this snippet the | is to filter out either 4 or 2 consecutive characters of validated Hexadecimal string.

 ### Flags